awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

    prompt>orapki wallet add -wallet $ORACLE_HOME/ssl_wallet -trusted_cert -cert
          $ORACLE_HOME/ssl_wallet/rds-ca-2015-root.pem -auto_login_only
    ```

+   Replace the file name with the one you downloaded\.

 ## Connecting to an Oracle DB Instance Using SSL<a name="Appendix.Oracle.Options.SSL.Connecting"></a>